rattanoutdoorfurniture/rattan-outdoor-furniture/README.md

 ##Change Log:##

 ###2014-06-11###
+- General Bug Fixes (while waiting for linkage).
+While I'm waiting for the linkage of the categories and products to be figured out, I have been spending my time fixing bugs around the site.
+Things that need to be fixed before launch.
+Earlier I fixed the navigation bar search, and after the last commit, I made a few more fixes.
+The relevance filter is just the default filtering, there's no most or least option, so i just changed it to show "Most Relevant", which i think makes sense (tho they aren't really very w ell organized by most relevant, but this is a setting in the backend.
+I changed it to prioritize name, which makes it seem a little more logical.)
+Also the results show 8, but the search is 3 columns, so i forced it to show 9.
+Oh, I mimicked these changes for the advanced search (which is separated a bit, but not too much trouble).
+There was also a lingering right column on the advanced search page. which i removed. we may get into 2 column layouts later, but for now our site is quite purely based on 1 column layout. (except for the checkout, of course).
+I removed the "Item #" from the product page, as it was wrapping, and I kinda just filled it with bullshit data anyway. it was in the design, but doesn't really make sense, we have a SKU as well.
+I fixed the 'be the first to review' link.
+There was a bug where it would go to the tab, but the content of the tab would not change to the review section. this is fixed.
+I fixed the category slider (the thing at the bottom of the home page), so that it uses just regular links with images in them.
+This will get crawled better by google (per the suggestion of that SEO linkage article.)
+Also in this category, i made the login button on the login page a true "submit" button, which isn't a huge thing, but back to semantics, (as that article discussed a lot), it's the proper thing to do, therefor it's prioritized code. (small fix, but those add up.)
+I also removed some unnecessary fonts from the font resources. downloading unneeded files just slows down the site.
+We'll be doing a lot more cleaning up after lau nch.
+And the bigger project of the day, I fixed the home slider.
+It is currently set to interval at 5 seconds.
+This can be easily edited.
+It's actually very well written and self contained. (shouldn't break easily.)
+We'll have to figure out how to handle this on mobile, and the other 2 promos are just filler for now, but it works well.
+We'll get images and copy for it here soon.
+But that about wraps up my day.
+I'm gonna paste this in the README and do a full sync (including database and project files; a good a point as any).
 - Category Import, Bug Fixes, Search, Pagination; This update will include the category import code, and the bug fixes on the search.
 This also has the notes I made in the README to update my progress over the last couple days, something I've been neglecting given the fact that I haven't done too much with the code, I've been more focused on the data.
 But i wanted to get back on track with this.
 This morning I finished up the search fix, and the other stuff form the last day or so.
 I'll add this commit message to the README, but I'm basically just syncing things up.
 - I haven't updated ths in a couple days, as I have been working on the Import, and very little code change.
 After yesterday's escapades, I started working on some bug fixes, So I'll push those up when I have this ready.
 But I just wanted to make some notes first.
 And of course my internet is not working.
 So making some notes, then I'm going to restart the computer.